 - Modes of cross-class media activism (middle class, working class/subaltern media campaigns)

 - InterAsian (by which we mean historical and/or contemporary transnational/cross-national/trans-regional processes, structures, practices, and flows within, across and beyond the territorial and imaginative space of Asia)/transborder social movements and media

 - The genres of mediated expression and the question of "political voice"

-The Winter School will be held from January 16-21, 2017, at the C-Centre (Centre for Chinese Media and Comparative Communication Research) at the Chinese University of Hong Kong.
-In addition to lectures by leading scholars in the field, students will also conduct group projects and enjoy fieldtrips to important sites of media politics in Hong Kong, such as public broadcasters, commercial press, independent media platforms, NGOs, and new and old sites of activist struggles.
-At the end of the Winter School, students will make final presentations to the public including the social movement and media organizations they study.
+The Winter School was held from January 16-21, 2017, at the C-Centre (Centre for Chinese Media and Comparative Communication Research) at the Chinese University of Hong Kong.
+In addition to lectures by leading scholars in the field, students also conducted group projects and enjoy fieldtrips to important sites of media politics in Hong Kong, such as public broadcasters, commercial press, independent media platforms, NGOs, and new and old sites of activist struggles.
+At the end of the Winter School, students gave final presentations to the public including the social movement and media organizations they study.

 Francis Lee, Zaharom Nain and Srirupa Roy will lead the Winter School with Paula Chakravartty as guest co-convenor and Jack Qiu as host co-convenor.
 Coming from different academic traditions with diverse theoretical and methodological expertise, the lead trainers and co-convenors shall foster an active atmosphere of open discussion, critique, and empirical inquiry.
 The goal is to facilitate students’ existing research projects in a related field of study through a combination of lectures, fieldtrips, and group work.